 It also hurt the Buckeyes.
 Big time.
 Playing Minnesota last weekend was a chance to get into the at-large bid conversation and Big Ten title race.
 Despite splitting, OSU still moved up to 15th at the end of the weekend.

 Holding on to win Saturday and sweeping the Gophers would have put Ohio State 11th.
-Thanks to Penn State sweeping Wisconsin the Buckeyes could have four points out of first place in the Big Ten.
-With six of OSU's final eight games against Michigan and Michigan State, four points can be made up with the other teams beating up on one another.
+Thanks to Penn State sweeping Wisconsin, the Buckeyes would be four points out of first place in the Big Ten and a favorable schedule.
+Six of OSU's final eight games come against Michigan and Michigan State.
+Four points can be made up with wins and the other teams beating up on one another.

 Instead, the six point swing (teams get 3 for regulation win, 2 for a shootout win, and 1 for a shootout loss) is reminiscent of last season where Minnesota doesn't win the regular season title without 2 OT wins against Ohio State.
 The Buckeyes stay in fourth, but the distance is 10 points back from Minnesota and 7 from a first-round bye.